NithinKalidas/Appian/Generic.md

 ## 29. What is monitoring and use case?

-## 30. What is Use case of Customisation file what is environment constant?
+## 30. What is Use case of Customisation file and what is environment constant / (connected System)?

 ## 31. How to deploy group to higher environment?
 Will Group Id Changes when we deploy to higher environment?
-Groups need to configured manually, (NR)
+Groups/Users need to configured manually, (NR)

 ## 33. How to deploy service account to higher environment to higher environment?

 ## 34. What are the limitations for business user?
+In Appian, a Business User (usually someone from the business team who reviews tasks and data but does not design/develop applications) has limited access and capabilities compared to Designers / Administrators.

 ## 35. What is hot fix?
 Hot fix is an bug of appian (NR)